RITdb/RITdb.Presentations/README.md

-# ritdb.Presentations
+# RITdb.Presentations
-Presentations on RITdb
+Presentations on RITdb along with the overall RITdb WIKI